-Clean Water & Wastewater Fund
+Clean Water and Wastewater Fund

 The Clean Water and Wastewater Fund helps accelerate short-term local government investments, while supporting the rehabilitation of water, wastewater and stormwater infrastructure, and the planning and design of future facilities and upgrades to existing systems.

 The Clean Water and Wastewater Fund is fully allocated and no longer accepting applications.